Laboratory |

-Let us design the system Light_Control for the classroom luminaires composed of 6 lines of 4 fluorescent lamps each (36 W).
+Let us define the product requirements of the system Light_Control for the classroom luminaires composed of 6 lines of 4 fluorescent lamps each (36 W).
 After two consecutives clicks the lamp turns ON, and when clicking for the third time it turns OFF.
 The CLK signal to synchronise the application is 200 Hz.
 Let's use the FSM design approach targeting a programmable device like a CPLD or a FPGA.
 Fig. 1 shows the project's symbol and layout.

 Fig. 1.
 Example of a classroom layout.
 Any push-button can switch ON and OFF the lamps.

-In Fig. 2 is represented a sketch on how to interface buttons and power loads to a low-power digital circuit.
-See how any number of buttons can be connected by means or an OR function to a single input B. If the buttons are active-low, such as B_L, can be converted to active high using a NOT gate.
+In Fig. 2 we represent sketches on how to interface buttons and power loads to a low-power digital circuit.
+See how any number of buttons can be connected by means or an OR function to a single input B. If the buttons are active-low, such as B_L, can be converted to active-high using a NOT gate.

 Fig. 3 shows an example timing diagram where the idea of clicking the button twice to turn on the light is described.